CareSet/Zermelo/README.md

   composer create-project laravel/laravel zermelo-demo  "5.6.*" --prefer-dist
   ```

-- Now rename the .env.example file to .env and generate a application key:
+- Now rename the .env.example file to .env and generate a application key (NOTE: you may not have to do this step if your user has proper permissions):
   ```
   cd zermelo-demo
   cp .env.example .env
   php artisan key:generate
   ```
 ### Basic Installation
-1. From the command prompt at your laravel project's root install the following commands:

-    ```
-    composer require careset/zermelo
-    php artisan install:zermelo
-    ```
-    This will install the base reporting engine.
-    ```
-    composer require careset/zermelobladetabular
-    php artisan install:zermelobladetabular
-    ```
-    This will create a zermelo directory in your resources directory containing blade view templates.
-This will also publish the configuration file to your app's config directory, and move assets (js, css) to public/vendor.

-    ```
-    mkdir app/Reports
-    ```
-   This will be the directory where your reports will be created.

 1. Configure your database if you haven't already.
 In your project root, place your database parameters in .env or your app's config/database.php
 config.
 The database user will need CREATE TABLE permissions in order to create the cache database (or if you are
 installing the example data.)
 The DB_DATABASE parameter is for the default database.
 If you are installing example data, and reports,